WebOrigami/docs/content/language/fileTypes.md

 ${ Tree.json(samples/help/pet.json) + "\n" }
 ```

-You can unpack this file and traverse into its data with a slash path:
+Since JSON files are a supported file type, you can unpack this file and traverse into its data with a slash path:

 ```console
 $ ori pet.json/name